Lamberto Tacoli

-Lamberto Tacoli (born in Cesena, 1 September 1964) is an Italian entrepreneur.
+Lamberto Tacoli (born 1 September 1964) is an Italian entrepreneur.
 He is the chairman and chief executive officer of Perini Navi S.p.A., specialising in the design and build of superyachts, both sail (Perini Navi) and motor (Picchiotti), as well as President of Nautica Italiana.
 A sportsman with a passion for football and squash, which he has played for many years at a competitive level.

 Biography

-Lamberto, di Marcello, di Angelo, Marquises of San Possidonio, is the eldest of the three sons of General Marcello Tacoli, Marquis of San Possidonio (mpr), Marquis (m. ultr), Patrizio of Modena (m), Patrizio of Reggio (m), and of Maria Luciana Mainardis.
+Born in Cesena, Italy, Lamberto, di Marcello, di Angelo, Marquises of San Possidonio, is the eldest of the three sons of General Marcello Tacoli, Marquis of San Possidonio (mpr), Marquis (m. ultr), Patrizio of Modena (m), Patrizio of Reggio (m), and of Maria Luciana Mainardis.
 He married Barbara in 1998 and is the father of Rachele and twins Allegra and Ludovica.

 Training and the early years of his career

 Having completed his technical studies at the Istituto Tecnico Commerciale Luigi Settembrini, he specialized in Company Management and Public Relations at KTEMA Bologna.
 After a short apprenticeship with DUCATI ENERGIA S.p.A. assisting the Sales Department, in 1988 he began his career with Business srl, Bologna as a Coordinator in the International Trade Business offices.

 In 1989 he became part of the nautical scene in the role of Sales and Marketing Manager at S.M.
 ITALIAN YACHTS srl - Fano (PS) which he continued until 1994, and held the post of CEO for a year after that.